Effects of squared four-fermion operators of the Standard Model Effective Field Theory on meson mixing: Introduction

 In the case of NP effective operators involving fermion fields, effects that change flavour by one unit naturally lead to NP effects that change flavour by two units, which in the quark sector are efficiently probed by meson mixing.
 This is going to be the main interest here, namely, the leading effect of double-insertions of dimension-6 encoded in dimension-8 operators.
-To spell out, the focus is on the renormalization of such double-insertions.
+To spell out, the focus is on the renormalization of such double-insertions, and the phenomenological limits that can thus be set on the Wilson coefficients of dimension-6 operators.
 Focusing on the leading order, we will thus overlook a series of issues relevant at higher orders.
-Although here we focus on meson mixing, a similar discussion would hold for rare decays.
+Although here we focus on meson mixing, a similar discussion would hold for rare decays, which are loop suppressed in the SM; e.g., see Ref.~\cite{Buchalla:1993wq} in the cases of rare kaon decays.

-Double-insertions of higher-dimensional operators have been discussed in the literature in relation to other problems.
-Double-insertion of operators of dimension five have been discussed for instance in \cite{Davidson:2018zuo}, that considers the lepton number violating dimension-5 Weinberg operator in SMEFT, and \cite{Jenkins:2017dyc}, in the case of a low-energy EFT respecting EM and QCD local symmetries.
-The renormalization of double-insertions of operators of dimension-5 and -6 by operators of dimension up to 7 in SMEFT has been discussed in \cite{Chala:2021juk}.
-The renormalization of double-insertions of bosonic operators of dimension-6 has been discussed in \cite{Chala:2021pll}.

 The leading-order calculation discussed here gives a first quantitative assessment of the size of contributions to meson mixing of double-insertions of dimension-6 operators in SMEFT, and higher-order effects are delegated to future work.
 In this respect, the phenomenological importance of meson mixing observables has triggered higher-order calculations in some specific extensions of the SM due to potentially large perturbative QCD corrections, including: two-Higgs-doublet model \cite{Urban:1997gw}, supersymmetry \cite{Ciuchini:1998ix}, left-right model \cite{Bernard:2015boz}, leptoquark model \cite{Crivellin:2021lix}.